Easy Split Pea Soup Recipe

 Warm, comforting, and easy to prepare split pea soup recipe.
 This is one of the best easy split pea soup recipes out there!

 What makes this soup something special is a really flavorful bay leaf.
 One might wonder why in the world you put a little green leaf into a gigantic pot of soup, only to take it out again before eating the soup.
 One might wonder if you are a crazy person.
-But then…give them a taste of this easy split pea soup and they will understand the subtle yet strong (makes sense to me!) flavor that this leaf imparts.
+But then…give them a taste of this easy split pea soup and they will understand the subtle yet essential flavor that this simple bay leaf imparts.
 It is key.

 If you’re a vegetarian, this soup would be delicious without the ham.
 If you aren’t a vegetarian and happen to have a ham bone lying around (or in your freezer), throw that in and this soup with be taken to a whole new level.
 If you prefer a smoother soup, use a blender or a hand-held immersion blender to give it a quick purée (before you add the ham).

 This soup would be fantastic with this homemade ciabatta from Brown Eyed Baker!

 - 1 teaspoon olive oil

 - one medium yellow onion, diced (about 1 cup diced onion)

 - 2-3 medium carrots, diced (about 2 heaping cups)